Proposal Developer's Guide

 Note that most agencies impose page limitations on the narrative section, as well as on other sections of the proposal, and disqualify proposals when these limitations are exceeded.
 Consult the Office of Sponsored Programs as early as possible in the course of preparing proposals.
 The program guidelines specify the proposal's content and format; any deviations from printed guidelines must be cleared in advance with a program officer at the agency.

 Reviewers use the budget as a summary of the entire proposal, so considerable thought should go into its preparation.
 Most sponsors provide detailed instructions and printed forms for budget preparation.
 Office of Sponsored Programs staff members have expertise in the development of budgets and justification statements and will provide assistance in their preparation.
-The Office of Sponsored Programs has prepared a guide to budget components which can be found on this web site:A BASIC GUIDE TO BUDGET COMPONENTS.
+The Office of Sponsored Programs has prepared a guide to budget components which can be found on this webpage: BUDGET COMPONENTS.

 This section should be limited to information about the professional background, affiliations, and publications of the key personnel.
 Consult program guidelines for page limitations and specific requirements.